skwilder/laravel-sandbox/README.md

 # Laravel 10x Sandbox Project

 Welcome to the Laravel 10x Sandbox project!
-This repository serves as a test environment for interviews.
+This repository serves as a test environment for different purposes.
 The project is containerized using Docker to ensure a smooth and consistent setup across different machines.
 Below are the instructions to set up and run the project.

 ## Prerequisites